Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

-Meanwhile, Walgreen and Safeway had both entered in talks with Theranos to partner and create wellness centers.
+Meanwhile, Walgreen and Safeway had both entered into talks with Theranos to partner and create wellness centres.

-Theranos presented 192 different blood tests, that could be performed by the Edison machine.
+Theranos presented 192 different blood tests that the Edison machine could perform.
 However, only half of them were not even theoretically possible.

-The only proof produced that technology worked was reviewing from John Hopkins Medical School.
+The only proof produced that technology worked at was reviewing from John Hopkins Medical School.

 The document was only two pages long and summarised the meeting with Theranos showing the University representative with some data results.

-No actual testing was done on the actual machine called Edison.
-But Theranos was Hot Stuff and Walgreen had fear of losing out in the ever-competitive market race and leading the competitors to land in partnership with Theranos.
+No actual testing was done on the real machine called Edison.
+But Theranos was Hot Stuff, and Walgreen feared losing out in the ever-competitive market race and leading the competitors to land in partnership with Theranos.

-Elizabeth also demonstrated the impression in front of Walgreen and Safeway that they trusted every word she spilled out.
+Elizabeth also demonstrated the impression in Walgreen and Safeway that they trusted every word she spilt out.

 Meanwhile, Sunny intimated employees and watched CCTV footage to check how long they were working.